 13. Jackyl & Hide Knitted Balaclava Pattern by SAS Knits Again

 Walking your children around on Halloween can get a bit chilly.
 Instead of freezing, keep warm and join in the fun with this spooky balaclava.
 The pattern was inspired by Jack Skellington from The Nightmare Before Christmas.
+Make sure to knit pumpkins to match your halloween themed balaclava.

 The finished balaclava will stretch to comfortably fit a neck size up to 22 inches.
 It is 19 inches long and 16.75 inches in circumference around the face.